 The Botanic Park is one of the few places in Cayman where the

 and viewed in comfort.
-Also, because the
+Also, because the area is that of

-dramatic changes in the flora.
+flooding patterns trigger dramatic changes in the flora.
 This

 valuable role in local environmental education.

 The Botanic Park also functions as a modest protected area -- all

 the forest enclosed by the

 Woodland Trail and south of the lake is protected to conserve

-the area's native flora
+the area's Native flora and

-to conservation of so many of Cayman's native plants and animals, and the Park's
+of so many of Cayman's native plants and animals, and the Park's

 contribution is reflected in the abundant wildlife to be seen

 on the trails and in the gardens.
+Birds such as the Caribbean

-Birds such as the tiny unique Caymanian
+as the tiny unique Caymanian

 orchids, are indications of the health of the forest.